Together we form the partnership for health: children’s health, the health of our parks and the health of our communities.

 The Kids in Parks program is unique because it has been able to partner with various land management agencies, health care institutions, schools, community and non-profit foundations and corporate organizations to create a singular on-the-ground program that has crossed agency boundaries and linked often isolated groups in a unified vision for the health and well-being of our communities as a whole.
 The problem affects us all and the solution will take all of us working together.

 Multiple local, state and federal agencies, private lands, schools and Tribes are joining the Kids in Parks network, making this program unique in its ability to cross agency boundaries and keeping a forward-looking focus on benefits for children and families.
 Typically land management agencies only implement agency-specific programs, making Kids in Parks even more unique.
 This intra-agency network is focused on families that think more in terms of accessibility and convenience rather than jurisdiction.
-For a complete list of trail partnerships please click here.

 The program was incubated and nurtured through a visionary partnership with Blue Cross and Blue Shield of North Carolina Foundation and has only been realized due to their stalwart financial support.
 The strength of the network of trails in North Carolina is a direct result of this state-focused support.
-For a complete list of financial partnerships please click here.

 Prescribing Kids in Parks